tresata/hackathon2016/README.md

 ## Data

+**Data Disctonary** : It's present on /home/shared/data-dictionary and Slack Channel for DATA

 You can find the data on HDFS in the /data folder, which contains the full data set with/without headers, as well as a 1% sample with/without headers.

     /data/full-dataset